-r-process elements created in SN explosions.
+r-process elements heavier than iron are created in SN explosions and/or neutron star collisions.
 Some are radioactive and decay with a half-life that is well-known from the laboratory.
-Thorium has a half-life of 14.05 Gyr, so makes a good cosmochronometer.
-Uranium has a half-life of 4.5 Gyr so is also useful, but is even harder to measure in stars.
+232Thorium has a half-life of 14.05 Gyr, so makes a good cosmochronometer.
+238Uranium has a half-life of 4.5 Gyr so is also useful, but is even harder to measure in stars.
 These are typically referenced to stable elements like Europium.